We R Memory Keepers Sew Easy Tutorial – Bible Art Journaling Challenge Lesson 23

 Bible art journaling supplies

-As promised, here are the supplies I featured in this weeks video which you can click on to view or purchase.
+As promised, here are the supplies I featured in this lessons video which you can click on to view or purchase.
 I hope it helps you find anything you may want to try out.
 I receive a small percentage of each purchase when anyone clicks on my art supply links, to go get supplies I use like you see below, or on my YouTube videos.
 This has no effect on you and makes a real difference for me!

 I am excited for you to get great deals on supplies anywhere, so you can join in on your budget.
 When you find deals which I’ve searched for and recommended below, I get supported.
 Thank you, I so appreciate your support which helps me provide these free tutorials for you!